2 October 2024

 Advanced Apprenticeships

 Advanced apprenticeships (level 3) are designed for career-conscious young people.
-An advanced apprentice will work on a full-time basis in industry and study towards nationally certified qualifications on the side.
+An advanced apprentice will work on a full-time basis in an industry and study towards nationally certified qualifications on the side.

 This includes a National Vocational Qualification (level 3), and a knowledge-based qualification.
-These are equivalent to two A-level passes and also qualify candidates for higher level apprenticeships.
+These are equivalent to two A-level passes and also qualify candidates for higher-level apprenticeships.
 The excitement is real.

 The entry requirements for advanced apprenticeships are typically 5 GCSEs (including English and Maths).
 Employers go absolutely bananas for GCSEs in English and Maths.